Most Effective Products

 Step 3: Apply Mesh

 Crumple up the mesh and work it into the opening to essentially create a barrier that rodents won’t be able to go through.
 You may need to use an instrument such as a stick to help you shove the wool in tighter gaps.
 And that’s it!
-Repeat the process on all gaps and openings until your entire home is covered.
+Repeat all gaps and openings until your entire home is covered.

 Key Takeaways